hongks/poor-man-dns/README.md

-# poor-man-dns: a simple, lightweight ddns, dns and doh server
+# poor-man-dns: a simple, lightweight dns and doh server

 ## overview